Employer brands that act as decision engines

 But it starts with clarity.

-Silver Shorty Awards Winner badge with whale tails.
+Gray Shorty Awards winner badge with three whale tails.

-Web Excellence Awards badge.
-Circular logo with text
+Web Excellence Awards logo: black and white award seal with text

-Webby Award Winner seal: black and white circular badge with an abstract lightbulb design.
+Webby Award Winner seal: black and white circular design with a lightbulb graphic.

 Let’s build an employer brand